+UDIN: 24223397BKGRFG4886

-UDIN: 22223397AHRGAM2821 Place: Hyderabad Date: 22-04-2022
+Place: Hyderabad Date: 03-05-2024

-" Annexure A" to the Independent Auditors' Report referred to in clause 1 of paragraph on the 'Report on Other Legal and Regulatory Requirements" of our report of even date to the financial statements of the Company for the year ended March 31, 2022: Re: GMR Gujarat Solar Power Limited
+"Annexure A" to the Independent Auditors' Report referred to in clause 1 of paragraph on the 'Report on Other Legal and Regulatory Requirements" of our report of even date to the financial statements of the Company for the year ended March 31, 2024: Re: GMR Gujarat Solar Power Limited

-- I. In respect of the Company's Tangible assets & Intangible assets: - i.
-The company is maintaining proper records showing full particulars, including quantitative details and situation of Property, plant & equipment and there are no intangible assets held by the company during the year. - ii.
-The Company has a program of verification to cover all the items of Property, plant & equipment in a phased manner over a period of three years which, in our opinion, is reasonable having regard to the size of the Company and the nature of its assets.
-Pursuant to the program, the Company has carried out physical verification during the previous year and no major discrepancies have been noticed during such verification. - iii.
+- I. In respect of the Company's Tangible assets & Intangible assets: - a.
+The company is maintaining proper records showing full particulars, including quantitative details and situation of Property, plant & equipment and relevant details of right-of-use asset.
+The company has maintained proper records showing full particulars of intangible assets. - b.
+The Company has a program of verification to cover all the items of Property, plant & equipmentin a phased manner over a period of three years which, in our opinion, is reasonable having regard to the size of the Company and the nature of its assets.
+Pursuant to the program, the Company has carried out physical verification during the previous year and no major discrepancies have been noticed during such verification. - c.
 In our opinion and according to the information and explanations given to us, there are no immovable properties held by the Company (other than properties where the Company is a lessee).
-Hence reporting on Title deeds in the name of the company and reporting under this clause is not applicable. - iv.
-There is no revaluation done by the company of its property, plant and equipment (including the right of use assets) or intangible assets or both during the year. - v.
+Hence reporting on Title deeds in the name of the company and reporting under this clause is not applicable. - d.
+There is no revaluation done by the company of its property, plant and equipment (including the right of use assets) or intangible assets or both during the year. - e.
 There are no proceedings that have been initiated or are pending against the company for holding any benami property under the Benami Transactions (Prohibition) Act, 1988 (45 of 1988) and rules made thereunder. - II.
 In respect of details of Company's Inventory & Working capital: - i.
 The nature of company's operation does not warrant holding of any stocks.
 Accordingly, paragraph 3(ii) of the order is not applicable to the company. - ii.
-The company, during any point of time of the year, has not been sanctioned working capital limits in excess of Five Crore rupees, in aggregate, from banks or financial institutions on the basis of security of current assets.

-III. a.
-According to the information and explanations given to us, the Company has made investment in or provided any guarantee or security or granted any loans or advances in the nature of loans, secured or unsecured, to companies, firms, Limited Liability Partnerships or any other parties as mentioned in notes to accounts note number 5.
+The company, during any point of time of the year, has not been sanctioned working capital limits in excess of five crore rupees, in aggregate, from banks or financial institutions on the basis of security of current assets. - III.
+According to the information and explanations given to us, the Company has made investment in or provided any guarantee or security or granted any loans or advances in the nature of loans, secured or unsecured, to companies, firms, Limited Liability Partnerships or any other parties as mentioned in notes to accounts note number 7.
 The details of the same are given below:

-Particulars Guarantees Security Loans Advances in nature of loans Aggregate amount during the year Nil 14,96,99,994 0 Balance outstanding as at balance sheet date Other parties Nil 93,87,20,958 0
+Particulars Guarantees Security Loans Advances in

+the nature of

+loans

+Aggregate Nil Nil Nil Nil

+amount during

+the year

+Balance Nil Nil 93,87,20,958 Nil

+outstanding as

+at balance sheet

+date

 - b.
 The investments made, guarantees provided, security given and terms and conditions of the grant of all loans and advances in the nature of loans and guarantees provided are not, prima facie, prejudicial to the Company's interest. - c.
-In respect of loans and advances in the nature of loans granted by the Company, the schedule of repayment of principal and payment of interest has been stipulated and the repayments/receipts of principal and interest are regular wherever applicable except the following :
+In respect of loans and advances in the nature of loans granted by the Company, the schedule of repayment of principal and payment of interest has been stipulated and the repayments/receipts of principal and interest are regular wherever applicable except the following: